davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-7.The 7-everybody script adds execution permission to all users 8.The 8-James_Bond gives all permissions to other users 9.The 9-John_Doe script gives the hello file -rwxr-x-wx permissions
+7.The 7-everybody script adds execution permission to all users 8.The 8-James_Bond gives all permissions to other users 9.The 9-John_Doe script gives the hello file -rwxr-x-wx permissions 10.The 10-mirror_permissions script sets the hello permissions same as olleh file